 5x5x5=creativity is an independent arts-based action research organisation which supports children in their exploration and expression of ideas, helping them develop creative skills for life.
 5x5x5 is inspired by the celebrated Reggio Emilia educational approach in northern Italy that respects children and young people as strong, capable protagonists in their own learning.
 It recognises children’s innate inquisitiveness, and affords them the space, time and individual adult attention to explore and learn from the world around them.
 These workshops allow first-year Norland students to explore natural materials and look at their world as a child might.

 While studying at Norland, students have the option to learn Makaton in 18 hours taught over 15 weeks.
 Makaton is a sign and symbol language that can be used alongside speech to help children in their early years communicate while their spoken language skills develop.
 Signing can give carers a greater understanding of a baby’s wants and needs, which can help reduce frustration.
 Signing while speaking has been shown to encourage the development of communication and language skills.
 This exclusive course is available only to Norland students.
 There is an additional charge for this course.
 Read more here.

 Todo el Mundo have put together a package exclusive to Norland students for A1 beginners’ Spanish lessons for a minimum of one year.
 The course aims to give students the basics they need in Spanish to go about their daily lives in Spanish-speaking countries.
 There is an additional charge for this course, see our website for the latest fee.
-Included in the package is the 1.5 hour group lesson every week during term time, a copy of the course textbook with CD and regular class summary and homework emails.
-Some students will potentially miss the lessons while on placement but will continue to receive the summary emails, and tutors will check their homework and answer any questions via email.
+Included in the package is the 1.5 hour online live classes every week during term time, a copy of the course textbook with CD and homework set through their exclusive online learning forum.
+Some students will potentially miss the lessons while on placement but online classes are recorded for students to catch-up in their own time and homeworks set through our exclusive online learning forum.
 Read more here.

 Children’s Hospice South West visit